Von-Labs/hook-amm/README.md

 🔹 REAL RESERVES (Dynamic, change with each trade):
 ├── Purpose: Track actual trading activity
-├── real_token_reserves: Tokens actually purchased by users ├── real_sol_reserves: SOL actually collected from sales └── Effect: Shifts the price as trading occurs
+├── real_token_reserves: Tokens removed from curve (purchased by users) ├── real_sol_reserves: SOL collected in curve (from user purchases) └── Effect: Shifts the price as trading occurs

 📊 EFFECTIVE RESERVES (Used in calculations):